 Now I know gin is all about subtle flavours, so a gin that’s as in your face as a Stephen King’s Gin might be, may not be the right direction.
 But, if you start to think beyond what is conventional you start to think differently and if that’s what gin is all about, why not do it for it’s brand or marketing?

-Not everything at the show was about good gin though, there was also some great food to try and see demonstrations of gadgets for every kind kitchen use.
+Not everything at the show was about good gin though, there was also some great food to try and see demonstrations of gadgets for every kind of kitchen use.

 I particularly I liked the 3D printed vitamins that looked liked sugared sweets.
-The idea being that you work out your vitamin needs and personalise them in sugared sweet form to then be consume daily.
+The idea being that you work out your vitamin needs and personalise them in sugared sweet form to then be consumed daily.
 Healthy sweets, this is such a great idea and really tasty but with genuine health benefits.
 Just like something from the future or a sci-fi movie!

 I found the whole experience personally satisfying, since I bought honey, chocolate and gin (sucker for gin), and professionally enlightening.
 I now better understand the future of Food & Drink and can see how its future can develop and grow.